acefive/cs6300individual/Assignment5/design-information.md

 	* Replacing each letter with another letter randomly, so that all of any particular letter are replaced with the same other letter, such as all A’s becoming C’s, and every letter is paired with a unique encrypted letter.
 	* Preserving the capitalization in the original phrase.
 	* Preserving any non-alphabetic characters (such as punctuation or white space) unaltered.
-	* *There is a randomize operation in the cryptogram class*
+	* *There is a constructor function(operation) inside the cryptogram class.
+Everytime a player get a new cryptogram that he/she has never attempted before, the cryptogram will be randomized according to the rules.*
 8. To choose and then solve a cryptogram, a player will:
 	* View the list of all unsolved cryptograms alongside their status as in progress or unstarted, and choose a cryptogram to solve.
 	* View the chosen cryptogram and number of incorrect solution attempts remaining (starting at whatever number is allowed for the player’s difficulty level for that cryptogram).
 If the cryptogram has not been played by this player before, the fully encrypted phrase should be generated and displayed.
 If the cryptogram is in progress, the previous state of the phrase should be displayed.